UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 is under development on GitHub and can be installed from PyPI via ``pip install pyunicore``.

-Also, have a look at :ref:`rest-api-examples` for some very basic Python examples.
+Also, have a look at :ref:`rest-api-examples` for some examples using PyUNICORE.

 Basics
 ------

 The REST API supports both the JSON (*application/json*) and HTML (*text/html*) content types.

 Base URL
 ~~~~~~~~